KevinNThomas/kevinthomas.dev/_posts/2020-06-22-my-new-website.md

 Welcome to my new website!

-This website is built using [Jekyll](https://jekyllrb.com/), a static site generator.
-The theme of this website is based off [Hydeout](https://github.com/fongandrew/hydeout) by Andrew Fong.
+This website is built using <a href="https://jekyllrb.com/" target="_blank">Jekyll</a>, a static site generator.
+The theme of this website is based off <a href="https://github.com/fongandrew/hydeout" target="_blank">Hydeout</a> by Andrew Fong.

-The repository for this website can be found on GitLab here: <https://gitlab.com/KevinNThomas/kevinthomas.dev>
+The repository for this website can be found on my <a href="https://gitlab.com/KevinNThomas/kevinthomas.dev" target="_blank">Gitlab</a>.

 ### Why Jekyll?